mz0/ansible-digitalocean/README.md

 What this Playbook does for you?

 - configure swap file
-- install ntp, ...
+- install openntpd
-- make sshd more secure (PasswordAuthentication=no etc.)
+- configure sshd (PasswordAuthentication=no etc.)
-- config sudoers
+- configure sudoers

 See expected output: doc/do1-log.md